aero-don/lifeway-code-challenge/README.md

 ## Branches
 There are two branches in the repository to demonstrate two different implementations.

-### Master Branch
-The master branch contains a state-based implementation using a layered design approach.

-Checkout master branch: `git checkout master`

 ### Event Driven Branch
 The event driven branch contains an event driven implementation using a layered design approach.
+The requests are saved in a local cache that represents an event source.
 This branch also demonstrates the use of a reactive HTTP endpoint, allowing the client to decide if the HTTP response should be delivered synchronously or asynchronously.

 Checkout event driven branch `git checkout event-driven`

+### Master Branch
+The master branch contains a state-based implementation using a layered design approach.

+Checkout master branch: `git checkout master`

 ## Assumptions
 1. The REST endpoint is not required to be secured.